-On servers that support the Unified Extensible Firmware Interface, or UEFI (version 2.10 or higher), the BIOS-level configuration options are presented with a UEFI/HII interface (Human Interaction Infrastructure), rather than Microchip's legacy Ctrl-A interface.
-UEFI/HII provides an architecture-independent mechanism for initializing add-in cards, like the HBA 1100, and rendering contents to the screen in a uniform way.
+On servers that support the Unified Extensible Firmware Interface, or UEFI (version 2.10 or higher), the BIOS-level configuration options are presented with a UEFI/HII interface (Human Interaction Infrastructure).
+UEFI/HII provides an architecture-independent mechanism for initializing add-in cards, like the HBA 1200, and rendering contents.